jason-moritz/jay-walkin/README.md

 # Jay-Walkin

 ### Overview
--Jay-Walkin(v1) is an app that has a collection of mid-to-high range sneakers.
+- Jay-Walkin(v1) is an app that has a collection of mid-to-high range sneakers.
--Users can create a new account or login to an existing account.
+- Users can create a new account or login to an existing account.
--Once logged in, users(admin) can add, edit, view, and delete sneakers in the database.
+- Once logged in, users(admin) can add, edit, view, and delete sneakers in the database.
--Users(admin) can view individual sneaker details and price.
+- Users(admin) can view individual sneaker details and price.
--This app is built for desktop, and also responsive for mobile viewing.
+- This app is built for desktop, and also responsive for mobile viewing.

 ### Schema
 ```